benaitcheson/coder-academy-portfolio-site/README.md

 [My Github account][2]

-I have
+I have used the following languages to build this site:
-HTML
+1. HTML
-CSS
+1. CSS
-Javascript
+1. Javascript

 Sitemap

+### Problems Faced

+Turns out making a responsive top nav bar with media queries is harder then I first imagined.

+### Technical Description & Set-up

+There is no setup or dependancies required.
+Simply follow the link to view my portfolio on the web.

 [1]: https://priceless-jackson-e53021.netlify.app/
 [2]: https://github.com/benaitcheson